system-zero/system-zero/data/docs/la.md

   `S4

   eval (code_string_for_evaluation)

-  # That string will be stripped by maximum 4 leading spaces, so the string
+  # That string will be stripped by maximum 4 leading bytes of whitespace,
-  # can be declared without to loose the current indentation, but also and
-  # the end result can be indented properly.
-In this case it started at the
-  # fourth index of the line.
+  # to maintain indentation.

   println (code_string_for_evaluation)

   # Other attributes may added in future, but for those cases there is a
-  # more expressive way.
-This is also out of scope of this basic interface,
-  # but this is a valid expression:

-  var length = code_string_for_evaluation: len ()

-  # Though len() in this case is not that usefull, but it could be:
-    # var mdoc_string = code_string_for_evaluation: to_markdown ()
-    # var code_string_for_evaluation = `var ....`: trim_leading_ws (4)
-  # There aren't such functions yet, but this is the mechanism, which
-  # is quite more expressive, without cryptic Capital letters.
+  # more expressive way implememted in the language, that can filter a value
+  # through a series of function calls and expressions.

   # SLang also has backquoted strings, with a couple of attributes that tune
   # the behavior at the parsing time, without to have to call a filter later